 Your appeal hearing can be more complex than the case at the Magistrates’ Court and there is more at stake, so it is important to be prepared.
 The proceedings are more formal, and it is likely that you will be going up against specialist Higher Court advocates representing the prosecution.

 You should also note that you will be liable to pay the Prosecution’s costs if you lose – which, once you have taken your case to the Crown Court or High Court, would be a very significant sum.

 Fixed Penalty Notices

-An FPN consists of a fixed penalty – typically a £100 fine and 3 penalty points – but will spare you the cost and inconvenience of having to go to court.
-Penalties range from a £50-£300 fine and 3-6 points on your licence, depending on the severity of the offence and whether the FPN is endorsable or non-endorsable.
+An FPN consists of a fixed penalty, typically a £100 fine and 3 penalty points.
+However, they can range from a £50-£300 fine and 3-6 points on your licence, depending on the severity of the offence and whether the FPN is endorsable or non-endorsable.

 Get legal help for driving offences

 Do you need your driving licence for work, or for personal reasons?
 If driving is an essential part of your life, Licence Assist from DAS can help protect you from the negative impact of losing your licence.